DejanRistic/OverScrollViews/README.md

 });
 ```

-For the listner just make sure to use OverScrollView.OverScrolledListener if you are using the ScrollView
+Listener is the same for the ScrollView, we just apply the OverScrollView.OverScrolledListener() instead.

 ```java
 scrollView.setOverScrollListener(new OverScrollView.OverScrolledListener() {